 - Ignore or reject the offer

 This negotiating phase can go back and forth a couple of times until everyone is on the same page. ***It’s not a legally binding contract until buyers and sellers have both signed and are in agreement with ALL the terms of the contract.
 Additionally, buyers and sellers both need to have a copy of the signed documents for the contract to be enforceable.
-(The agent doesn’t need to hand deliver or anything like that, email is fine).
+Electronic communication is pefectly acceptable in the age of the Internet.